5.0Top-rated on the athenahealth Marketplace · 45+ reviews

 Security & privacy.

 All data is processed and stored in the United States, on AWS US-East-1, encrypted with AES-256 at rest and TLS 1.2+ in transit.
-Visit audio is never retained beyond 24 hours.
-Note retention is configurable by your practice, and complete deletion is yours to request at any time.
+Visit audio is never retained beyond 24 hours , and note retention is configurable by your practice.

-No. Never.
-CarePilot does not use customer PHI to train or improve AI models, and neither do our model providers.
-BAAs are in place with every provider, and providers retain nothing.
+No. CarePilot never uses customer PHI to train or improve AI models, and neither do our model providers.
+Providers retain nothing after a request is processed.

 As few people as the work allows.
-Access follows role-based control with least-privilege defaults, reviewed at least quarterly; MFA is required for every user; production data access is restricted to engineering leadership.
-SSO/SAML is supported for practices with a central identity provider.
+Access follows least privilege , multi-factor authentication is required for every CarePilot user, and SSO and SAML are supported for practices that run a central identity provider.

 05